justinkelly/justinkelly.github.io/_posts/2011-09-01-creating-a-simple-password-confirmation-field.md

 ---
 layout: post
-title: "Creating a simple password confirmation field with Zend_Form : How to"
+title: Creating a simple password confirmation field with Zend_Form : How to
+comments: true
 published: true
-comments: true
 tags: php zend
 ---

 If you creating a user signup form with `Zend_Form` and need a password confirmation field just use the code below, its very simple but couldn't find any info on the zend framework site on how to do it